-- Haemolytic anaemia (low red cell count due to destruction of the cells by antibodies)
+- Haemolytic anaemia (low red cell count due to the destruction of the cells by antibodies)

 Catastrophic antiphospholipid syndrome refers to blockage of blood vessels in multiple organs, which may occur over days or weeks.
 The condition is serious and often lethal.

-Diagnosis of antiphospholipid syndrome is confirmed from laboratory tests that show the presence of antiphospholipid antibodies or abnormalities in phospholipid-dependent tests of blood clotting (coagulation).
+Laboratory tests detect antiphospholipid antibodies or abnormalities in phospholipid-dependent tests of blood clotting (coagulation).
 Patients with suspected antiphospholipid syndrome should be tested for the following:

 - aCL antibodies

 - Activated partial thromboplastin time (aPTT)